GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

     ```

+!!!note
-__Note: After any changes in the custom scripts remember to restart the jans-auth service to apply them (`systemctl restart jans-auth`).__
+    After any changes in the custom scripts remember to restart the jans-auth service to apply them by restarting `kubectl rollout restart deployment gluu-auth-server -n <gluu-namespace>`, or if using the VM installation `systemctl restart jans-auth`.

 ## Open Banking Demo